dekuNukem/ATX4VC/device_specific/og_mac.md

 Now it works, how are we going to mount the DC jack receptacle?

-I'll admit this is where things goes a bit downhill, as I can't think of a way that's **BOTH non-destructive AND elegant**.
+I'll admit this is where things goes a bit downhill, as there doesn't appear to be a way that's **BOTH non-destructive AND elegant**.

 Neat but destructive: Just drill a hole, for petes sake **DON'T DO THIS!**